RaulitoGC/udacity-android-developer-nanodegree-course/README.md

 # Udacity-Baking-App

-As part of series of projects from Udacity, Baking is the project about how to use Exoplayer API and how to manage differente types of size in Android such as Tablet and Smartphone.
+As part of series of projects from Udacity course, Baking is the project about how to use Exoplayer API and how to manage differents types of size in Android such as Tablet and Smartphone.

 ### Screenshots